mjspncr/basilcc/README.md

 recursively over all pairwise state transitions.
 The FSM provides the power of LR with minimum overhead.

-**The generated FSM right now is not interchangeably between 32/64 bits we need to regenerate it for 32/64.**

 ## Grammar File

 BasilCC takes as input a grammar file containing rules and